railsuser2014/openobject-doc-book-en/2/9_Marketing/index.rst

 The two most important points for any successful campaign are the adoption of a concrete methodology of execution and choosing the right segment: a target loop of customers to whom our campaign would be directed (i.e. your target audience).
 Inappropriate focus on the wrong segment would result in the campaign being misfired and our efforts would reach deaf ears.

-Through the `Segment` Button in the **Campaign** module, we can define our segment for each Campaign activity.
+Through the `Segment` in the **Campaign** module, we can define our segment for each Campaign activity.
 Indeed, it is perfectly well possible that with every step downwards, the segment gets narrowed in terms of number.
 You can also synchronize the entire campaign steps according to the defined segments.

 Our insurance company wants to attack the Spanish market, and will define a segment called Spanish Leads.
 Of course you would want your segment to be valid for leads coming from Spain only.
 To achieve this, go to the **Leads** list view.
 Filter all the leads for Spain (type *Spain* in the `Search box` and filter by country), make sure to uncheck the salesteam, so that all leads coming from Spain will be selected.
 Then click `Save Filter` in Custom Filters and call it for instance *Spanish Leads*.
 Now return to the **Campaigns** menu and open the `Segment`, then click the ``Filter`` field to select *Spanish Leads*.
 The segment will now only apply to Spanish leads.